What wood is this? Find out from one photo.

 Can it identify stained, oiled, painted, or wet wood?

-It will always give you its best guess, but coatings change the two strongest identification signals: color and grain contrast.
-The tool cannot detect coatings, so it can be confidently wrong here — a wet or oiled board often reads as thermally modified (any result that lands on a thermo wood carries a reminder about this), and stain can imitate another species entirely.
-A photo of a dry, bare patch, or a freshly sanded corner, gives a far more reliable answer.
+It will always give you its best guess, and it does model sun-faded/weathered bare wood.
+Coatings are different: they change the two strongest identification signals, color and grain contrast.
+The tool cannot reliably detect coatings, so it can be confidently wrong here — a wet or oiled board often reads as thermally modified (any result that lands on a thermo wood carries a reminder about this), and stain can imitate another species entirely.
+A photo of a dry, bare patch, protected underside, board end, or freshly sanded corner gives a far more reliable answer.

 What is thermally modified wood?